2E0PGS/blog/_posts/2020-02-09-email-privacy.md

  CIP:91.198.250.253;IPV:;CTRY:DE;EFV:NLI;SFV:SPM;SFS:(10001);DIR:INB;SFP:;SCL:5;SRVR:DB8PR02MB5833;H:mout-u-204.mailbox.org;FPR:;SPF:None;LANG:en;CAT:SPM;
 ```

-Anylsing the X-Forefront-Antispam-Report message we see the following interesting header fields
+Analysing the X-Forefront-Antispam-Report message we see the following interesting header fields

 * `SFV:SPM` The message was marked as spam by the content filter.
 * `SPM: Spam` The category of protection policy, applied to the message.